ferrindsouza/SYN_Flood_Detection/readme.md

     - Extend the detection system to other types of DoS/DDoS attacks.
     - Implementing real-time detection using trained models.

+## Note: This repository dosen't contain the complete code to prevent palgarism.

 ## Contributors
     Ferrin Dsouza